euc-oss/euc-samples/Horizon-Samples/VMware.Hv.Helper/README.md

 4. Import "VMware.Hv.Helper" module by running: Import-Module -Name "location of this module" or Get-Module -ListAvailable 'VMware.Hv.Helper' | Import-Module.
 5. Get-Command -Module "This module Name" to list all available functions or Get-Command -Module 'VMware.Hv.Helper'.

+## Documentation

+Documentation for this module and all its functions can be found in the [PowerCLI](https://euc-dev.github.io/horizon-powercli/) section of the Omnissa Developer Portal.

 ## Example script to connect ViewAPI service

 ```